-Exclusive First Read: Erik Larson's 'The Splendid And The Vile'
+Exclusive 1st Read: Erik Larson's 'The Splendid And The Vile'

 His latest work takes us to May 1940 England.
 As Winston Churchill begins his first year as prime minister, Adolf Hitler overtakes France — with England as the next target.

-We are excited to share with you an exclusive peak at Larson's new book.
+We are excited to share with you an exclusive peek at Larson's new book.
 (You can also hear an interview with the author on Morning Edition in early March.)
 In this first published excerpt, Churchill has ordered that the French relinquish or disable their ships with the fear that Germany may otherwise make use of them.
-But not all of the ship's commanders are amenible.
-Admirial Somerville is ordered to attack the French battleship Bretagne when it won't surrender.
+But not all of the ship's commanders are amenable.
+Adm.
+James Somerville is ordered to attack the French battleship Bretagne when it won't surrender.

 IN THE MEDITERRANEAN OFF Mers el-Kébir, Admiral Somerville at last gave the order to open fire.
 The time was 5:54 p.m., nearly a half hour past his deadline.
 His ships were positioned at "maximum visibility range" of 17,500 yards, just shy of ten miles.